syakirharis25/syakirharis25/README.md

 - 📫 How to reach me : [GitHub discussions](https://github.com/syakirharis25/syakirharis25/discussions), please do introduce who you are and why you want to reach me
 - ⌛ 10,000 / 10,000 | 29 September 2021 | 369 days | DONE
 - ⏳ 11,251 / 100,000 **life working hours**, work on everything under the sun, project start date 26 September 2020
+- ⚙️ Planning to produce engineering report every 360,000 minutes each year, meaning around September should have some clear view on how this world actually works
 - 💵 Please do support me, I am using [PayPal](https://paypal.me/syakirharis) service, accepting any kind of donation, in any legal currency
 - 📰 For those who want to be a member of Muhammad Syakir bin Mohd Haris, you can subscribe to my [annual newsletter](https://www.getrevue.co/profile/syakirharis25/members)

+> An engineering report is a type of technical editing that presents a problem, analyzes it, and offers solutions.
+It involves collecting and compiling data and ideas, conducting testing, and organizing the information you gained into comprehensible results for the reader.
+An engineering report should convey information clearly, offer information backed by evidence, and show why the solution stands out from the competition.
+The body of technical reports should show your reader how your process affects them, include evidence to support your conclusions, and make a case for why your reader should support your ideas.
+Engineering reports should allow for selective reading and effective communication.
+Title pages should clearly state the purpose of your writing.
+Your executive summary should be no longer than two pages, and it acts as a condensed version of your research, conclusions, and recommendations.
+If your reader wants more information, the table of contents should allow them to find the correct section in seconds.
+Time is super important.
+Mastering my time and mastering your time means mastering our lifetime.

 | YEAR  | HOUR(S)      | TOP PROJECT | CONSUMPTION |
 |-------|--------------|-------------|------------ |